JessicaLDaley/OOP-team-portfolio/README.md

 Team-Portfolio-Generator:
-Keep your employee team memebers organized with this node command line application.
+Keep your employees/team organized with this node command line application.